davidtheclark/react-aria-modal/README.md

 # react-aria-modal

+---

+**SEEKING CO-MAINTAINERS!** Continued development of this project is going to require the work of one or more dedicated co-maintainers (or forkers).
+If you're interested, please comment in [this issue](https://github.com/davidtheclark/react-aria-modal/90).

+---

 A fully accessible and flexible React modal built according [WAI-ARIA Authoring Practices](http://www.w3.org/TR/wai-aria-practices/#dialog_modal).

 This module provides a minimally styled "[container](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0)" component to wrap your fully-styled "presentational" component.
 It provides the following features, while giving you complete control of the content: